Calling NULL Pointer Hello World in C

 }

-This should segmentation fault, right?
+This should segmentation fault.
 Let’s run it.

 1